-We are a leader in digital sports entertainment and gaming in the United States, with over 4.6 million cumulative unique paid users, as of June 30, 2020.
+We are a leader in digital sports entertainment and gaming in the United States, with over 4.3 million cumulative unique paid users.
 Old DK's total revenue grew from \$192 million in 2017 to \$323.4 million for the year ended December 31, 2019.
 Our growth has been driven substantially by the legalization of sports betting and iGaming in several U.S. jurisdictions, including New Jersey, where we launched our DraftKings Sportsbook in the third quarter of 2018 and iGaming in the fourth quarter of 2018.